nict-wisdom/rannc-examples/README.md

 # Examples for RaNNC

-This repository provides example training scripts using RaNNC.
+This repository provides example of training scripts using RaNNC.
 Currently, training scripts for the following networks are available.
-You can train enlarged versions of the networks using RaNNC.
+Using RaNNC, you can train enlarged versions of these networks.

 - [BERT](bert/README.md)
 - [ResNet](resnet/README.md)